Difference Between Positive and Normative Economics

 You may think, why then there are two divisions of economics?
 And if normative economics doesn’t talk about facts, why should it exist as a division of economics?
 Here’s why.

-- The biggest difference between positive economics and normative economics is the former one is based on facts and the latter one is based on values, judgments, and opinions.
+- The biggest difference is the former one is based on facts and the latter one is based on values, judgments, and opinions.

 - The statements under positive economics can be tested or verified.
 That means the statements can be either true or false.
 The statements under normative economics, on the other hand, are opinions and recommendations which can’t be verified until they’re acted upon first.